Subscription Modal Banner

 Hospitalisation benefits

-Should there be a need for hospitalisation, NSFs are entitled to a 100% subsidy of the treatment charges (excluding non-subsidised items) and 80% subsidy of the ward and meal charges at restructured hospitals for their eligible ward class.
+Should there be a need for hospitalisation, NSFs are entitled to a 100% subsidy of the treatment charges (excluding non-subsidised items) and an 80% subsidy of the ward and meal charges at restructured hospitals for their eligible ward class.

 Rank Ward Eligibility At National University Hospital Ward Eligibility At All Other Restructured Hospitals